xiaoyeye/CNNC/README.md

 — GTRD mESC TF prediction model

-# Train model for a new task.
+# Train model for a new task

 users can define their own tasks by providing new expression data or new gene pair lables.

-# code sources and manual:
+# code command lines

-# Trained model:
+# Trained model

 # step1, users need to provide gene pair candidate list;